thomaskeck/PyShellCode/README.md

 Execute ShellCode in Python.
 In other words, allows to use "inline assembler" in Python.

-There are two implementations:
+There are three implementations:
-  * C Implementation -- which is called wrapped using ctypes for usage in python, but can be used standalone as well
+  * C Implementation (Cimp.py) -- which is called wrapped using ctypes for usage in python, but can be used standalone as well
-  * Python3 Implementation -- does not require the shared library which is build by cmake In my opinion the python implementation is superior and could be even better (more pythonic) if I wouldn't enforce the same interface for both implementations.
+  * Python3 Implementation (PythonImp.py) -- does not require the shared library which is build by cmake, has the same interface as CImp
+  * Python3 Implementation (Simple.py) -- most condensed implementation **use this** (pure python, just two functions)

 All the code is highly platform-dependent in my case:
 Linux thinkpad 4.8.0-2-amd64 #1 SMP Debian 4.8.11-1 (2016-12-02) x86_64 GNU/Linux